Latin American Music Recording Competition

 a.
 A conductor may prepare a program involving different collaborative performers for different pieces.

 b.
 For each work in the program, at least half of the ensemble must be comprised of students from the Jacobs School of Music.
 Guests from other IU departments may participate if necessary.

 viii: Collaborative artists are musicians who are part of and contribute to the CD project and concept, but either do not participate in all pieces or are restricted to the role of accompanying or side musicians in the creative process. [back to top]

 i.
 One Grand Prize: the recording and production of a professional CD.

 iii.
-The performer(s) must record the CD during the Spring of 2014 and the recording of the CD might be scheduled as early as spring break if necessary (March 17th – 21st).
+The performer(s) must record the CD during the spring semester 2015; the recording might be scheduled as early as spring break (March 16th – 20th).